xiaolong-y/xiaolong-y.github.io/README.md

 Welcome!

-I am a final year undergraduate student at the University of Tokyo working towards a PhD in computational social science.
-From 2021 to 2022, I also studied at NUS FASS and Peking University *Yuanpei* College as an exchange student.
+I am a final year undergraduate student at the University of Tokyo working towards a PhD in political science.

 ## <span style="color:crimson">Research</span>

-I love doing research in the intersections of causal statistical learning and political methodology.
-My substantive interests span from political behaviour in comparative politics to conflicts and security in international relations.
+My interests span from comparative politics, international relations to political methodology.

 #### <span style="color:DarkBlue">Statistical Software</span>
 I currently work on the [`evalITR`](https://github.com/MichaelLLi/evalITR) R package to expand its support for causal machine learning methods for estimation and evaluation of heterogeneous treatment effects.